Lucasinsa/BackendEcommerce/README.md

 - **GET /api/orders**: Returns all orders found in the database.
 You can add two queries to the query.
 The filter "?state=value" so that only orders with the required state are returned.
 The order "?order=value" to sort the orders by quantity.

 - **GET /api/orders/:uid**: Returns all the orders of the user with the required id in the req.params.

+- **GET /api/orders/total/:uid**: Returns the total amount of an user.

 - **PUT /api/orders/:oid**: Update the order with the requested id via req.params.
 Requires, minimally, an object sent by req.body with at least one of these properties: quantity or state.
 Additionally, the "role":"admin" property must be added.